RonaldJerez/vue-input-facade/README.md

 ### Globally

-Installs the component, directive and filter for your entire application.
+Installs the component and directive for your entire application.

 ```javascript
 import InputFacade from 'vue-input-facade'